 The ferry from Phu Quoc to Ha Tien arrives in the port of Ha Tien, which is just a short walk from where you can catch a bus to Chau Doc.
 It’s not possible to book this part of the trip online.
 This is a local bus, it’s unlikely to be air-conditioned, and the BEST way to get a seat on it (they go about every 2 hours until early evening) is to go to the Oasis Bar in Ha Tien.

-The Oasis Bar (as well as doing amazing bacon sandwiches with real HP Sauce!) is the best place to head to to go from Ha Tien to Chau Doc.
+The Oasis Bar (as well as doing amazing bacon sandwiches with real HP Sauce!) is the best place to start if going from Ha Tien to Chau Doc.
 See the map of Ha Tien port and buses coming up next.
 The Oasis Bar can be found across the river mouth from the Ha Tien ferry port.

 Ha Tien Ferry and Oasis Bar Map